-The main research event we help run each year is the Annual Conference for Theological Educators, held each July in partnership with the Theological Educators' Network and the Continuing Ministerial Development network.
+The main research event we help run each year is the Annual Conference for Theological Educators, held each July in partnership with the Theological Educators' Network.
 Places on the conference are free for staff engaged in teaching or administering Common Awards programmes.

 We have run or hosted a number of other projects associated with Common Awards.
 Full details are available here, including information about:

 - A Vision for Theological Education in the Common Awards

 - Collaboration with the CODEC Research Centre for Digital Theology

 - Projects related to the teaching of Christian doctrine

 The Common Awards Research Network is supported by a dedicated team in Durham.
 Full details.